Wondering when to start potty training?

 Whatever their age, there will be signs your toddler is ready to start potty training.

-If you’re some of these indicators, it could be go-time, mama!
+If you’re some of these indicators, it could be go-time for potty training, mama!

 - They are interested in the toilet itself, watching other people go to the toilet (say goodbye to your privacy), and seeing the toilet flush.